conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 #### Cross-platform C++ development is challenging - let tools help!
 (Marc Goodner)

-As part of the Conan team, I (Dani) was really interested in a talk around tooling for the C++ ecosystem.
+As one would expect, we were really interested in a talk around tooling for the C++ ecosystem.
 Mac Goodner from Microsoft introduced some of the improvements available in the latest versions of the tools provided by the company.
-Of course, he talked about interesting points a C++ developer has to deal with every day, such as using libraries, using new features in the compilers following the standard, avoiding platform-specific logic… I liked that half of the talk was also a demo, showing attendees how to configure your Visual Studio to debug or test properly and use it to compile with the support for Linux in latest Windows versions.
+Of course, he talked about interesting points a C++ developer has to deal with every day, such as using libraries, using new features in the compilers following the standard, avoiding platform-specific logic… We also liked that half of the talk was a demo, showing attendees how to configure your Visual Studio to debug or test properly and use it to compile with the support for Linux in latest Windows versions.
 He obviously talked about vcpkg and showed some live usage with SFML but admitted